 Student loans should be the last resort for financing a graduate degree in engineering management.
-In addition, students who need a loan should first establish a credit history first, so they can obtain the most favorable terms possible.
+In addition, students who need a loan should first establish a credit history so they can obtain the most favorable terms possible.
 The interest rate for student loans typically starts at below five percent, but this rate assumes the student’s financial picture is ideal.
-The interest rate you should actually expect can be significantly higher, depending on credit rating, income and debt.
+The interest rate you should actually expect can be significantly higher, depending on credit rating, income, and debt.

 Students will typically need to begin repaying a loan shortly after graduation, so they’ll need to ensure they can get a job quickly.
-Most lenders also offer the option of refinancing the loan after graduation, so that the terms more accurately reflect the student’s financial situation.
+Most lenders also offer the option of refinancing the loan after graduation so that the terms more accurately reflect the student’s financial situation.
 The most common reasons for refinancing a loan include getting a lower rate and rolling multiple loans into a single loan with one monthly payment.

 Scholarships are an award that you don’t need to repay, making it preferable to loans.
-However, scholarships are also more difficult to qualify for, since only a limited number of them are available each year.
-The requirements for scholarships are highly variable, but the most common criteria include the educational institution, degree program and social characteristics like race, gender and income.
+However, scholarships are also more difficult to qualify for since only a limited number of them are available each year.
+The requirements for scholarships are highly variable, but the most common criteria include the educational institution, degree program, and social characteristics like race, gender, and income.

-An internship is generally a job in which acquiring real-world experience in a particular subject is the primary goal, rather than earning income.
+An internship is generally a job where acquiring real-world experience in a particular subject is the primary goal, rather than earning income.
 The terms of the internship can vary greatly with respect to pay.
 At the high end, an internship can be a salaried position with a fixed duration, after which a student who performs satisfactorily may receive an offer of full-time employment.